How to Add Google Analytics 4 to Google Tag Manager (Step-by-Step Guide with GA4 ID Setup)

 Step 3: Create a Property

-- 2.Adjust the Time Zone and Currency to match your location.
+- 2.b.ii.Adjust the Time Zone and Currency to match your location.

 Step 4: Describe Your Business